Human-Lambdas/human-lambdas/README.md

 Human Lambdas is now running against a Sqlite database stored in your working directory.

 **Next** Try defining your first queue by following this [guide](https://docs.humanlambdas.com/quickstart/creating-a-queue).
-Note that external integrations require the [hosted version](https://app.humanlambdas.com/), or additional developer setup.
+Note that external integrations require our [hosted deployment](https://humanlambdas.com/), or additional developer setup.

 ## Use Postgres for Your Database